EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

 What if we could change our thinking around the problem of building software systems?
 Imagine building small pieces that can each be reasoned about and made rock-solid.
-Now suppose there is a way to combine these reliable pieces to make bigger parts that are just as reliable.
+Now suppose there is a way to combine these reliable pieces to make larger parts that are just as reliable.
-Each time you combine smaller parts to create a bigger part, the result inherits the reliability of its components.
+Each time you combine smaller parts to create a larger part, the result inherits the reliability of its components.
 Instead of multiplying unreliability, you maintain reliability.
 The resulting system is as reliable as any of its components.